-Reflecting on how well you knew the person who has died and the times you spent with them, think about life-moments that reflect their personality and set the scene.
+When you are reflecting on the times you spent with the person who has died, think about life-moments that reflect their personality and set the scene.
 It might be how you met, the time you realised you were both in love (or had found a friend for life), or an occasion when they helped you.

-Looking through photos could provide inspiration for thoughts about them and things that happened in their life.
+Looking through photos can often provide inspiration for thoughts about them and things that happened in their life.